websight-io/docs/docs/guides/authoring/howlite/page-section/index.md

     <img class="image--with-border" src="./page-section-placeholder.jpg" alt="Page Section placeholder">
 </p>

-Page Section components in Howlite project always have 12 columns.
+Page Section components in the Howlite project always have 12 columns.
 The components added inside can be [resized](../grid) to 1-12 columns.

 If you need to resize or group content inside a page section use a [Container component](../container) instead.